benburrill/picoputt/README.md

 Unfortunately, this method is unstable!
 It will always blow up, no matter how small you choose `dt`.

 Thankfully, there is a small tweak we can do (described in Visscher 1991[^visscher1991]) which affords us a region of stability.
-We just need perform staggered updates to the real and imaginary components of the wavefunction:
+We just need to perform staggered updates to the real and imaginary components of the wavefunction:

 ```python
 while True: